zichy/vicco/README.md

 **Can I rename `index.php`?**
 You can, but the question is whether you should.
 (You shouldn’t.)

-**How did this software come to be?**
+**How did vicco come to be?**
-I forked [this script](https://github.com/lawl/b.php) and improved it for the worse.
+I forked [this now ten-year-old script](https://github.com/lawl/b.php) and created a nearly complete rewrite.

-**Uh… follow-up question: Is vicco secure?**
+**Is vicco secure?**
+I don’t know.
 It should be secure enough to run a crappy linkblog.

 ## Testimonials

-Send me a PR if you want to add yours!

 > I’m a huge fan of your blog, but I get the creeps from the PHP code.
 — [sternenseemann](https://github.com/sternenseemann)

 > cute readme
 — [riotbib](https://github.com/riotbib)

+(Send me a PR if you want to add yours!)

 ## License